 Vegan pigs in a blanket make the perfect lunch, snack, or game-day party appetizer.
 Flaky crescent rolls are wrapped around perfectly marinaded baby carrots for a vegan take on this classic.
 They're ready in about 30 minutes meaning it's great for your last-minute party or get-together.

-If you love vegan carrot dogs you'll love these vegan pigs in a blanket!
+If you love vegan carrot dogs you'll love this recipe!

 They are made with marinated baby carrots wrapped in flaky, buttery crescent rolls.
 What's not to love about that?

 These bite-sized finger foods will surely satisfy party-goers of all ages.

 These 8 simple ingredients (plus water) bring this mini crescent dog recipe together.

 - Crescent rolls – I use either Annies or Immaculate Baking crescent rolls because their ingredients are vegan and simple.
 Pillsbury crescent rolls are also vegan and another great option.

 - Baby carrots – The thicker the baby carrot the better the vegan piggies will look.
 The carrots can also be replaced with cut vegan hot dogs for an even easier snack.

 - Tamari – Use soy sauce as a replacement.